 NEW YORK - November 10, 2015 - For many people seeking to improve their career prospects, a high school diploma is the first stop on the pathway to prosperity.
 But an increasing number of adults and adolescents without a high school diploma are struggling to obtain one, according to the latest high school equivalency test data, which shows that fewer and fewer adults taking these assessments pass them.
 For these individuals, math is proving to be the biggest roadblock of all, with the math portion of most high school equivalency assessments having the lowest pass rate of all subjects.

 This issue reflects a larger numeracy gap among Americans.
 According to research conducted by the Organisation for Economic Co-operation and Development (OECD) for the Programme for the International Assessment of Adult Competencies (PIAAC), approximately 36 million U.S. adults are not proficient in literacy or numeracy, and the U.S. ranks 22 out of 24 countries in numeracy.
 OECD researchers found links between basic skills in literacy and numeracy and improved employment outcomes, as well as physical and emotional well being.

-"Low numeracy rates hold U.S. adults back and leave them financially vulnerable," said Christine Willig, president of McGraw-Hill Education's School group.
+"Low numeracy rates hold U.S. adults back and leave them financially vulnerable," said Christine Willig, president of McGraw-Hill's School group.
 "With EMPower Plus, we're recognizing a need for stronger math content and instructional materials that help adult learners earn a high school equivalency credential and obtain family-sustaining careers."